DanDeveloperSpain/MarvelCharacters/README.md

 # Marvel Characters

-This project shows the list of all Marvel characters and their appearances in comis and series.
+This project shows the list of all Marvel characters and their appearances in comics and series.

 ## Tools info ℹ️